 Always forgetting if you remembered to take your pills at noon?
 Here's an easy and cheap way to keep track.
 Using an egg carton, number the cups with the hours of the day from rising to bedtime.
 Place the appropriate dosage of each pill in the correctly numbered cup.
 Viola!
 No more missed doses.
 By Suzanne S.

 Want to give life back to dull, lifeless hair?
-This works for ALL types.
+This works for "all" types.
 Beat 3 eggs; add 2 tablespoons olive or safflower oil and 1 teaspoon vinegar.
 Apply to you hair and cover with plastic wrap.
 Wait a half hour and then shampoo well.
 You get revitalized, lustrous shine and bounce.
-By Suzanne S.

 Combine 3/4 cup olive oil, 1/2 cup honey, and the juice of 1 lemon and set aside.
 Rinse your hair with water and towel dry.
 Work in a small amount of conditioner (refrigerate extra) and comb to distribute evenly.
 Cover with a plastic bag or wrap for 1/2 hour.
 Shampoo and rinse thoroughly.
 By Suzanne S.